brainuser5705/posts/_posts/2023-05-26-new-gamer-setup.md

 ### Something always has to happen.

 As life goes, things weren't that perfect.
 Mainly with the standing desk.
-The assembly for the gaming chair went smoothly(ish), but I completely screwed up *(pun intended)* by tighting the screw way too much.
+The assembly for the gaming chair went smoothly(ish), but for the table I completely screwed up *(pun intended)* by tighting the screw way too much.
 So the rotator connecting the motorized leg and unmotorized leg is stuck, and it's severly misaligned that it's tearing the plastic housing.
 Here's a picture of my failure:

 <figure class="align-center">
     <img src="{{ '/images/fail_setup.JPG' | absolute_url }}" alt="" width="300px">